Tekenlight/blog-tekenlight/_posts/2019-02-21-database-deadlock-mysql.md

 ### It was a nice story, but how to solve it and move forward?
 Here are some of the solutions one can go for:

-1. **Remove referential integrity**
+**1. Remove referential integrity**

 Remove referential integrity in the database.
 But purists like me won't like this as database sanity may go south after this.

-2. **Retry transaction**
+**2. Retry transaction**

 If failure is due to deadlock retry the transaction.
 Application frameworks should provide this functionality.

-3. **Lock tables while updating**
+**3. Lock tables while updating**

 Lock the update in child table by issuing SELECT for UPDATE.
 But it can impact performace significantly as all requests shall get serialized at this statement.

-4. **Avoid the update in parent table after child**
+**4. Avoid the update in parent table after child**

 Avoid the update in parent table when child table is already under attack.
-In our case we can avoided update in USER table at line-8 by updating it just after line-3.
+In our case we can avoid update in USER table at line-8 by performing this update just after line-3.

 That's all for today.
 Hope you liked it. :)